jjmcoconut/amethst/content/Computer Networking.md

 **Operational Procedure**
 - Bob sends CA-signed certificate with his order.
 - Alice verifies the certificate using the CA’s public key and extracts Bob’s true public key.

+## 8.4 End-Point Authentication

+**Definition**:
+- End-point authentication: Process of one entity proving its identity to another over a network, e.g., a user to an e-mail server.
+- Human analogy: Recognizing faces, voices, or customs officials checking passports.

+**Purpose**:
+- Authenticate a “live” party during communication.
+- Different from verifying a message received in the past.

+**Challenges**:
+- Cannot rely on biometric information (visual appearance, voiceprint).
+- Authentication relies on exchanged messages and data in an authentication protocol.
+- Typically, an authentication protocol runs before other protocols (data transfer, routing, e-mail).

+**Development of Authentication Protocols**:
+- Stepwise development similar to reliable data transfer protocol development.
+- Identifying and addressing flaws in successive versions.

+__Authentication Protocol ap2.0__
+**Scenario**:
+- Alice authenticates herself to Bob.
+- Simple method: Alice sends a message saying, “I am Alice”.

+**Flaw**:
+- No way for Bob to verify the sender’s true identity.
+- Trudy (intruder) could impersonate Alice.

+**Improvement**:
+- Verify the source address on the IP datagram matches Alice’s well-known address.

+**Flaw**:
+- IP spoofing: Creating an IP datagram with Alice’s IP address is easy.
+- Reliance on first-hop router configurations to prevent spoofing (not universally enforced).

+__Authentication Protocol ap3.0__
+**Classic Approach**:
+- Use a secret password shared between Alice and Bob.
+- Widely used in services like Gmail, Facebook, Telnet, FTP.

+**Flaw**:
+- Password sent unencrypted can be intercepted (e.g., on a LAN during Telnet login).
+- Eavesdropping threat is real.

+__Authentication Protocol ap3.1__

+**Improvement**:
+- Encrypt the password using a symmetric secret key (KA-B).
+- Alice sends an encrypted password and “I am Alice” message to Bob.

+**Flaw**:
+- Vulnerable to playback attack: Trudy can record and replay the encrypted password.
+- Encryption does not prevent reuse of the recorded message.

+__Authentication Protocol ap4.0__

+**Solution**:
+- Use a nonce (a number used only once).
+- Steps:
+  1. Alice sends “I am Alice” to Bob.
+  2. Bob sends a nonce, R, to Alice.
+  3. Alice encrypts the nonce with the symmetric key (KA-B) and sends it back.
+  4. Bob decrypts and verifies the nonce.

+**Benefit**:
+- Ensures Alice is live and knows the secret key.
+- Nonce prevents replay attacks.

+## 8.6 Securing TCP Connections: TLS

+**TLS (Transport Layer Security)**:
+  - Enhances TCP with security services: confidentiality, data integrity, and end-point authentication.
+  - Standardized by IETF [RFC 4346].
+  - Successor to SSL (Secure Sockets Layer) version 3, originally designed by Netscape.

+**Importance and Usage**:
+  - Broadly deployed, supported by all popular Web browsers and servers.
+  - Used by major services like Gmail, Amazon, eBay, TaoBao.
+  - Facilitates secure Internet commerce, handling transactions worth hundreds of billions of dollars annually.
+  - Identified by URLs beginning with "https" instead of "http".

+**Example**:
+  - Bob visits Alice Incorporated’s site to buy perfume.
+  - Bob enters personal information and payment details.
+  - Risks without TLS:
+    - **No confidentiality**: Intruder intercepts and uses Bob’s payment information.
+    - **No data integrity**: Intruder alters the order details.
+    - **No server authentication**: Bob could be tricked by a fraudulent site (e.g., Trudy masquerading as Alice Inc.).

+**Provides**:
+  - **Confidentiality**: Encrypts data to prevent interception.
+  - **Data Integrity**: Ensures data has not been tampered with.
+  - **Server Authentication**: Verifies the server’s identity to prevent impersonation.
+  - **Client Authentication**: Verifies the client’s identity.

+**Usage**:
+  - Secures transactions over HTTP and other applications running over TCP.
+  - Provides an API similar to TCP’s, enabling easy integration with applications.

+**Developer's Perspective**:
+  - Technically resides in the application layer.
+  - Seen as a transport protocol that enhances TCP with security services.
+  - Requires inclusion of SSL classes/libraries in the application.

+### 8.6.1 The Big Picture

+**Simplified Version of TLS ("almost-TLS")**:
+- **Phases**: Handshake, Key Derivation, Data Transfer.
+- **Participants**: Client (Bob) and Server (Alice), with Alice having a private/public key pair and a certificate.

+__Handshake__
+- **Steps**:
+	1. Establish TCP connection.
+	2. Verify Alice's identity.
+	3. Send a master secret key to Alice.
+- **Process**:
+	- Bob sends a hello message after establishing a TCP connection.
+	- Alice responds with her certificate containing her public key.
+	- Bob generates a Master Secret (MS), encrypts it with Alice’s public key, and sends the Encrypted Master Secret (EMS) to Alice.
+	- Alice decrypts the EMS with her private key to obtain the MS.
+- **Outcome**: Both Bob and Alice know the master secret for this TLS session.

+__Key Derivation__
+- **Purpose**: Generate different cryptographic keys for encryption and integrity checking.
+- **Keys Derived**:
+	- **EB**: Session encryption key for Bob to Alice.
+	- **MB**: Session HMAC key for Bob to Alice.
+	- **EA**: Session encryption key for Alice to Bob.
+	- **MA**: Session HMAC key for Alice to Bob.
+- **Process**: Both Alice and Bob generate these keys from the MS.

+__Data Transfer__
+- **Purpose**: Secure data transfer using the derived keys.
+- **Process**:
+	- Data is broken into records.
+	- HMAC is appended to each record for integrity checking.
+	- Record + HMAC is encrypted and sent over TCP.
+- **Integrity Check**:
+	- Use of sequence numbers in HMAC calculations to prevent reordering or replaying segments.
+- **Potential Issues**: Without sequence numbers, a woman-in-the-middle attack could reorder segments, affecting the data integrity.

+**TLS Record Structure**:
+- **Fields**:
+	- **Type Field**: Indicates if the record is a handshake message or application data.
+	- **Version Field**: Specifies the version of TLS.
+	- **Length Field**: Used to extract TLS records from the TCP byte stream.
+	- **Data Field**: Contains the actual data.
+	- **HMAC Field**: Ensures the integrity of the record.

+**Sequence Numbers in TLS**:
+- **Function**: Prevent attacks by ensuring the correct order of records.
+- **Process**:
+	- Sequence numbers are not included in the record but are used in HMAC calculations.
+	- Bob maintains a sequence number counter and includes the sequence number in the HMAC calculation.
+	- Alice tracks the sequence numbers to verify the data integrity.

+### 8.6.2 A More Complete Picture

+__TLS Handshake__
+- **Overview**:
+	- TLS allows Alice and Bob to agree on cryptographic algorithms at the start of the session during the handshake phase.
+	- Nonces are exchanged to create session keys.
+- **Steps**:
+	1. **Client Sends**:
+		- List of supported cryptographic algorithms.
+		- Client nonce.
+	2. **Server Chooses and Sends**:
+		- Chosen symmetric algorithm (e.g., AES), public key algorithm (e.g., RSA), HMAC algorithm (e.g., MD5 or SHA-1).
+		- Certificate and server nonce.
+	3. **Client Verifies and Sends**:
+		- Verifies the server’s certificate.
+		- Extracts server’s public key.
+		- Generates Pre-Master Secret (PMS).
+		- Encrypts PMS with server’s public key and sends it to the server.
+	4. **Both Compute Master Secret (MS)**:
+		- Independently compute MS from PMS and nonces.
+		- MS is used to generate encryption and HMAC keys, and Initialization Vectors (IVs) for CBC mode.
+		- All subsequent messages are encrypted and authenticated.
+	5. **Client Sends**:
+		- HMAC of all handshake messages.
+	6. **Server Sends**:
+		- HMAC of all handshake messages.
+- **Tampering Protection**:
+	- Steps 5 and 6 prevent tampering with the handshake process.
+	- Ensures the integrity of the algorithm selection process by comparing HMACs.
+- **Nonce Use**:
+	- Prevents "connection replay attack" where an attacker replays a previous session's messages.
+	- Ensures different encryption keys for each session.

+__Connection Closure__
+- **Issue**:
+	- Terminating the session with a simple TCP FIN could allow a truncation attack, ending the session prematurely.
+- **Solution**:
+	- Use a TLS type field to indicate session termination.
+	- Authenticated by HMAC to ensure the closure message is legitimate.
+	- Alerts the receiver to suspicious activity if a TCP FIN is received before a closure record.